au-ts/sddf/ci/README.md

 For helper scripts and the metaprograms (`meta.py`) which are written in Python, we use [black](https://black.readthedocs.io/en/stable/).

-Running `black . --required-version 25` in the root of the respository or on a specific directory/file will run the Python style check.
+Running `black . --required-version 25` in the root of the repository or on a specific directory/file will run the Python style check.

 Note that currently we target the 2025 styling of black.